ksu-cs-textbooks/cis580/content/15-heightmap-terrain/04-using-the-terrain.md

 Now, let's talk through the process of finding the height.
 As our comments suggest, we're using _world_ coordinates, not _model_ coordinates.
 As long as the world matrix remains the identity matrix, these are the same.
 But as soon as that changes, the world coordinates no longer line up.
 So the first thing we need to do is transform them from world coordinates to model coordinates.

 Since multiplying a vector in model coordinates by the world matrix transforms them into world coordinates, the inverse should be true.
-Specficially, multiplying world coordinates by the _inverse of the world matrix_ should transform them into model coordinates.
+Specifically, multiplying world coordinates by the _inverse of the world matrix_ should transform them into model coordinates.

 The [Matrix.Invert()](https://www.monogame.net/documentation/?page=M_Microsoft_Xna_Framework_Matrix_Invert_1) method can create this inverse matrix: